technomancy/leiningen/leiningen-core/README.md

 Leiningen currently implements this by launching a sub-process using `leiningen.core.eval/eval-in-project`.
 Any code that must execute within the context of the project (AOT compilation, test runs, repls) needs to go through this function.
+Before the process is launched, the project must be "prepped", which consists of running all the tasks named in the project's `:prep-tasks` key.
+This defaults to `javac` and `compile`, but `defproject` or profiles may add additional tasks as necessary.
+All prep tasks must be cheap to call if nothing has changed since their last invocation.

-This sub-process (referred to as the "project JVM") is an entirely new invocation of the `java` command with its own classpath calculated from functions in the `leiningen.core.classpath` namespace.
+The sub-process (referred to as the "project JVM") is an entirely new invocation of the `java` command with its own classpath calculated from functions in the `leiningen.core.classpath` namespace.
+It can even use a different version of the JVM from Leiningen if the `:java-cmd` key is provided.
 It can only communicate with Leiningen's process via the file system, sockets, and its exit code.

 The exception to this rule is when `:eval-in-leiningen` in `project.clj` is true, as is commonly used for Leiningen plugins.